 While there are plenty of reputable cat breeders out there, unfortunately, there are ones that do not apply the best practices for felines.
 How can you find a responsible cat breeder?
 This article goes over five essential tips that you want to consider when looking for a cat breeder.

-Top Five Tips for Finding a Good Breeder
+Top 5 Tips for Finding a Good Cat Breeder

 1. Research the breeder online.

 Many breeders rely on the Internet to make a name for themselves and their cats.
 A reliable list of breeders can be found on The Cat Fanciers’ Association (CFA)website.
 If you want a pedigree, this association has a comprehensive list of catteries that sell CFA-recognized breeds.
 The International Cat Association (TICA) is another place to look over a list of breeders that specialize in pedigrees and domestic cats.
 The breeders on that list have all signed a TICA Code of Ethics as well.

 If you want to look for independent breeders, do a Google search for cat breeders in your area.
 Many have Facebook pages, as those are often easier to update and manage.
 Check out their social media presence and following.
 See how often they are active on their social media pages.
 If they have not updated their information for a year or so, this could be a red flag.

 2. Visit the breeder’s breeding location.

 While email and phone communication are good ways to start getting to know the breeder, you should visit their home or where they breed and raise the cats.
 Seeing where your potential pet is coming from is a good way to tell how the breeders care for their animals.

 Do the cats look happy and well cared for?
 Is the cats’ living area clean and safe?
 This is also a great time to meet the parents of the kitten you are considering buying.
 Genetic issues get passed down the family line, so seeing the parents and asking about their health is also a smart idea.
 A good breeder will provide all the information about the parents’ health, lineage, and characteristics.